 Once you have your stop clusters, you can build a route for each cluster.

-Use the same process as for optimizing 10-25 stops — add your stops to Google Maps, use More Than 10 to combine them all, then run the Routific for Google Maps Chrome extension to optimize each route.
+Use the same process as for optimizing 10-25 stops — add your stops to Google Maps, sort them manually, then use More Than 10 to combine them all.

 You will end up with an optimized route for each cluster.
 It can be hard to keep track of all your Google Maps tabs while you’re doing this!
 Try using tab groups to keep each route separate and organized.